 COVID-19 and Asthma: What You Need to Know

-The coronavirus pandemic is scary for all people, but for people with asthma, many fear that they will have a worse outcome or be more likely to get COVID-19.
+The COVID-19 pandemic is scary for everyone, but for people with asthma, many fear that they will have a worse outcome or be more likely to get COVID-19.

 Yet it is important for patients to understand what the current data on asthma and COVID-19 is saying, says Nancy Wasserbauer, DO, an allergy and immunology specialist with UH Westshore Primary Care in Rocky River, UH Broadview Heights Health Center and UH North Ridgeville Health Center.

 “At this time, there is no evidence of increased infection rates in those with asthma,” Dr. Wasserbauer says.

 There has been one report — a Centers for Disease Control and Prevention Morbidity and Mortality Weekly Report from April 8, 2020 — suggesting that asthma may increase the risk of hospitalization from COVID-19 in 18-to-49-year-old adults.
 However, the study is based on a small number of patients.

 On the opposite side are data from several cities and countries with high COVID-19 infections where asthma was under-represented in those who died from COVID-19.

 "Over the last year, many publications have examined this relationship and we now know more," Dr. Wasserbauer says.